 Climate change is primarily caused by the increase of greenhouse gases in the atmosphere from human activities3.
-To address climate change, the National Park Service is committed to reducing its carbon footprint, the total amount of greenhouse gases produced by an organization and all of its activities.
-Everglades National Park employs various methods to decrease their carbon footprint-mitigation strategies-such as using alternative energy.
+To address climate change, the National Park Service is committed to reducing its carbon footprint, which is the total amount of greenhouse gases produced by an organization and all of its activities.
+Everglades National Park employs various methods to decrease its carbon footprint, including mitigation strategies such as using alternative forms of energy.

-At the Flamingo campgrounds, the Park uses solar powered heaters to provide hot water for showers.
-Hot water was not available until the solar heaters were installed in 2010, so they also offer an improved service for you, our visitors.
-The high percentage of sunny days in Florida makes this an ideal way to contribute to the Park's energy conservation goals.
+At the Flamingo campground, the park uses solar powered water heaters to provide hot water for showers.
+Hot water was not available before the solar heaters were installed in 2010, so they offer an improved service for park visitors.
+Because of the high percentage of sunny days in Florida, the solar powered water heaters are an ideal contribution to the park's energy conservation goals.

 In 2012, Shark Valley Tram Tours replaced its fleet of petroleum diesel trams with biodiesel trams.
 Biodiesel fuel is made from vegetable oil, animal fats, or recycled restaurant grease and must meet certain standards in order to be used.
-The biodiesel trams are more fuel efficient than the old diesel trams and get about 2 to 3 times more miles per gallon.
+The biodiesel trams are more fuel efficient than the diesel trams and get two to three times more miles per gallon.

-Using biodiesel fuel significantly reduces the emission of greenhouse gases and harmful pollutants, bringing the Park closer to achieving its goal to make operations more sustainable.
-It was a long process to get these wonderful biodiesel trams, thank you Shark Valley Tram Tours Inc.!
+The use of biodiesel fuel substantially reduces the emission of greenhouse gases and harmful pollutants, bringing the park closer to achieving its goal of sustainable operations.
+It was a long process to get these wonderful biodiesel trams, and the park offers a big thank you to Shark Valley Tram Tours Inc. for its efforts and persistence.

 Additional mitigation strategies include: